A term that is more often stumbled upon in everyday life is "SmartHome". But what is behind it? And do I really need that?

 Download FHEM

-After the installation of the auxiliary packages, the actual software of FHEM can now be installed.
-You will need to download the package from the FHEM website.
-This goes with the displayed command and the corresponding link.
+After installing the auxiliary packages, the actual FHEM software can now be installed.
+To do this, you need to download the package from the FHEM website.
+This can be done with the displayed command and the corresponding link.

-It should be noted that FHEM is constantly evolving.
-The part "XY" in the link therefore stands for the possibly changing version of FHEM.
-For the current version (5.8) the link would be for example
+Please note that FHEM is constantly being further developed.
+The part "X.Y" in the link therefore stands for the version of FHEM that may change as a result.
+For the current version (5.8), for example, the link would be

 wget http://fhem.de/fhem-5.8.deb